-The recommended quantity of milk is same for a toddler as that of a nine years old child.
+- The recommended quantity of milk is the same for a toddler as that of a nine years old child.
 This quantity is sixteen ounces or a glass of milk in a day.

-Once the toddlers start good intake, even 20 ounces of milk are also sufficient for them.
+- Once the toddlers start proper intake, even 20 ounces of milk are also sufficient for them.
 If some babies want to have more, their growing babies can manage the extra quantity as well.